wernerglinka/ms-start-docs/sandboxNotes.md

 - **Section Selection**: When a user clicks on a section template from the sidebar, the active section is updated, and its properties form is displayed.
 - **Code Editor**: A toggle mechanism shows or hides the CodeMirror code editor where additional styles can be edited.
 - **Clipboard Actions**: Several clipboard-related actions allow users to copy the current section's YAML configuration or additional styles directly to their clipboard.

-### Exports

-Finally, the module exports the `docs` object, which primarily exposes the `init` method, allowing external scripts or components to initialize the entire sandbox functionality.